Warwickshire Quakers - www.centralenglandquakers.org.uk/

 Bibliography - Obviously this is fairly select bibliography!

-Journal of George Fox - Edited by John L Nickalls remains a popular although I have had access to some of the early 17th century editions.
+Journal of George Fox - Edited by John L Nickalls remains a popular readily available publication although I have had access to some of the early 17th century editions.

 'George Fox and the Purefeys' by Joseph Pickvance - See the resources page